phylum-dev/cli/docs/analyzing_dependencies.md

 phylum analyze --json > output.json
 ```

-If the analysis failed to meet the project's thresholds, the command's exit code will be set to `100`.
+If the analysis fails the project's policy, the command's exit code will be set to `100`.